goadesign/goa.design/content/implement/error_handling.md

 ## Goals

-Handling errors in services in a way that is consistent across all the software layers and provides a documented output to the clients is hard yet is a requirement for defining crisp API boundaries.
+Handling errors in services in a way that is consistent across all the software layers and provides a documented output to the clients is hard, yet is a requirement for defining crisp API boundaries.
 This problem is rarely addressed explicitly and error handling tends to “just happen” resulting in APIs where the error cases become impossible to document properly.
 This in turn makes it difficult to build client services that implement the proper retry strategies for example.

-Some of the difficulty involved in doing proper error handling originate from the fact that errors may happen at any point in any of the components.
-More often than not the component where the error occurs is not - and should not be - aware that it is being run as part of handling a request.
-Another pitfall is that trying to understand all the possible error cases to map them back to corresponding responses is often times impractical.
-The error handling code becomes invasive and distract from the initial purpose of the service.

 goa strives to strike the right balance of providing a simple way to classify all the possible errors without having to write special error handling code in all components.
 Specifically the goals